CiscoSecurity/amp-05-health-checker-windows/README.md

 This tool was developed by Matthew Franks (AMP Tier3) and Brandon Macer (Security CX).
 With enough support and adoption, the long-term hope is to integrate this tool’s functionality into the AMP GUI.

+## Disclaimer

+This is not an officially supported tool and was developed as a side project, not as an official release by Cisco.
+Any support received will be on an as-available timeframe and feature requests may not be fulfilled.

 ## Installation

 No installation is required.
 The tool can be downloaded or cloned from GitHub.
 If you'd like to make an EXE, you can do so with [PyInstaller](https://www.pyinstaller.org/):